rz-k/freelancer-django/README.md

       [SCHEME](https://drawsql.app/zanko-1/diagrams/freelancer)

 ## Features
-  - Add a new job/project with so amazing capability.
+  - Add a new project with so amazing capability.
   - Users can send offers to the projects and can see each other suggestions.
   - Each user can have a special cv and etc.. and also employers can search by user skill, Experience or etc...
   - Pricing boards for employers who want their projects to be seen more and done faster.